Mission

 • ✺ Contemplation and presence

-We will provide a refuge from technologies of information and communication in order to foster the cultivation of attentional capacities in relation to art, nature, and the social world.
+We provide a refuge from technologies of information and communication in order to foster the cultivation of attentional capacities in relation to art, nature, and the social world.

 “The straight river of my narrative has opened onto the wide deltas of the present, and looking out to sea there's nowhere to go but anywhere.”